crewAIInc/crewAI/docs/core-concepts/Pipeline.md

 ## Creating a Pipeline

 There are 2 ways to create a pipeline in crewAI: using the CLI and manually.

+The CLI approach will generate a working pipeline consisting of 2 crews in the crewAI .
+If you choose to go the manual route, you will need to create the agents, tasks, and crews yourself.

 We recommend using the CLI approach for its simplicity and ease of use, but we'll cover both approaches.

+### Using the CLI

+### Manual Method

 # TODO: UPDATE TO TALK ABOUT BOTH CLI & MANUAL METHOD